 9. Any BC Randonneurs club member can organize a Permanent.

 10. Permanents cannot be used to qualify for any ACP/RM events - PBP, Rocky Mt 1200, etc.

 11. Any given Permanent route can be ridden more than once each year.

-12. A "General Event Form & Waiver" must be completed, signed and submitted to the Permanent Coordinator BEFORE the permanent.
-(Details below)
+12. A Event Waiver (aka Event Participant Release) must be completed, signed and submitted to the Permanent Coordinator BEFORE the Permanent.
+(Details below).

-13. After the ride, completed and signed control cards must be submitted to the Permanents Database Coordinator within 14 days of the ride.
-(Details below)
+13. After the ride, completed and signed control cards must be submitted to the Permanents Coordinator within 14 days of the end of the ride.
+(Details below).

 14. Members can begin their quest for the BC-12 award at any time during the year.
-When the 12 months of successful permanents (can include ACP and RM rides) is completed, the member can apply for the award by contacting the permanents coordinator in charge of verifying the rides - currently Bob Koen.
+When the 12 months of successful Permanents (can include ACP and RM rides) is completed, the member can apply for the award by contacting the Permanents Coordinator.
 The 12 month medal changes yearly on January 1 - successful 12 month candidates will be credited with the award on the date of the final (the 12th) ride.
 Medals are awarded annually at the spring social in early March.